 - none: x, y, z - full: A.x, A.B.y, C.z - local: x, A.B.y, C.z - relative: x, B.y, C.z - -?, --help Display help and exit. - -V, --version Output version information and exit. - -v, --verbose Increase verbosity.
 Currently this will cause Haddock to emit some extra warnings, in particular about modules which were imported but it had no information about (this is often quite normal; for example when there is no information about the Prelude). - --use-contents=URL, --use-index=URL When generating HTML, do not generate an index.
 Instead, redirect the Contents and/or Index link on each page to URL.
-This option is intended for use in conjuction with --gen-contents and/or --gen-index for generating a separate contents and/or index covering multiple libraries. - --gen-contents, --gen-index Generate an HTML contents and/or index containing entries pulled from all the specified interfaces (interfaces are specified using -i or --read-interface).
-This is used to generate a single contents and/or index for multiple sets of Haddock documentation. - --ignore-all-exports Causes Haddock to behaves as if every module has the ignore-exports attribute (Section 3.7).
-This might be useful for generating implementation documentation rather than interface documentation, for example. - --hide module Causes Haddock to behaves as if module module has the hide atribute.
-(Section 3.7). - --optghc=option Pass option to GHC. - -w, --no-warnings Turn off all warnings. - --no-tmp-comp-dir Do not use a temporary directory for reading and writing compilation output files (.o, .hi, and stub files).
+This option is intended for use in conjunction with --gen-contents and/or --gen-index for generating a separate contents and/or index covering multiple libraries. - --gen-contents, --gen-index Generate an HTML contents and/or index containing entries pulled from all the specified interfaces (interfaces are specified using -i or --read-interface).
+This is used to generate a single contents and/or index for multiple sets of Haddock documentation. - --ignore-all-exports Causes Haddock to behave as if every module has the ignore-exports attribute (Section 3.7).
+This might be useful for generating implementation documentation rather than interface documentation, for example. - --hide module Causes Haddock to behave as if module module has the hide attribute.
+(Section 3.7). - --show-extensions module Causes Haddock to behave as if module module has the show-extensions attribute.
+(Section 3.7). - --optghc=option Pass option to GHC.
+Note that there is a double dash there, unlike for GHC. - -w, --no-warnings Turn off all warnings. - --compatible-interface-versions Prints out space-separated versions of binary Haddock interface files that this version is compatible with. - --no-tmp-comp-dir Do not use a temporary directory for reading and writing compilation output files (.o, .hi, and stub files).
 Instead, use the present directory or another directory that you have explicitly told GHC to use via the --optghc flag.